The hard condition of the Sun King's soldiers

-The Invalides was founded by Louis XIV in 1670: pour que ceux qui ont librement exposé leur vie et prodigué leur sang pour la défense de la monarchie passent le reste de leurs jours dans la tranquillité... which means "for those who freely gave their lives and bloods to protect the monarchy, in order that they had a good time here..."
+The Invalides was founded by Louis XIV in 1670: pour que ceux qui ont librement exposé leur vie et prodigué leur sang pour la défense de la monarchie passent le reste de leurs jours dans la tranquillité... which means "for those who freely gave their lives and bloods to protect the monarchy, let them rest here..."